-Of course shopping second-hand or vintage is the best way to reduce our fashion footprint but I do understand you like to see some new items in your wardrobe from time to time.
-So, I've made a list of my personal favorite boho labels who make sustainability their priority.
+Of course shopping, second-hand or vintage is the best way to reduce our fashion footprint but I do understand you like to see some new items in your wardrobe from time to time.
+So, I've made a list of my personal favorite boho labels that make sustainability their priority.

 Sustainable bohemian brands that are trying to make an effort

 Welcome to the world of Reformation.
-This U.S.based fashion brand breaths sustainability.
-From the office they work in, the way they dye their garments and the materials they use.
+This U.S.based fashion brand breathes sustainability.
+From the office they work in, the way they dye their garments, and the materials they use.
 If you like to shop with a conscience this is the place for you.

 Spell & The Gypsy